 For example, we’re currently supplying reusable civilian face masks, which will be a useful precaution for use on transport and closed public spaces, though FFP3 face masks are still the best prevention against COVID-19.

-Hopefully this breakdown has helped you to understand what mask rating would be most suitable for the job you’re doing.
-If you would like to chat to a specialist or know more about our respirators range / stock availability, give us a call on +44 (0) 845 3300 447 or email firstname.lastname@example.org.
+Hopefully, this breakdown has helped you to understand what mask rating would be most suitable for the job you’re doing.
+If you would like to chat with a specialist or know more about our respirators range/stock availability, give us a call on +44 (0) 845 3300 447 or email firstname.lastname@example.org.